Medical, endoscopic, and surgical treatments to make swallowing easier

-Achalasia is a rare disorder that causes difficulty swallowing, due to abnormal contraction of the esophagus and the failure of the lower esophageal sphincter (the ring of muscle between the end of the esophagus and the stomach) to relax.
-Because it is so rare, not all medical center have clinicians with experience diagnosing and treating achalasia and other problems affecting the esophagus.
-At NewYork-Presbyterian, we have a dedicated esophageal disorders program offering comprehensive diagnostic testing and advanced endoscopic and surgical treatments to relieve your achalasia symptoms — restoring your ability to eat and drink comfortably and enhancing the quality of your life.
+Achalasia is a rare disorder that causes difficulty swallowing due to failure of the lower esophageal sphincter (the ring of muscle between the end of the esophagus and the stomach) to open or relax.
+At NewYork-Presbyterian, we have dedicated esophageal disorders programs offering comprehensive diagnostic testing and advanced endoscopic and surgical treatments to relieve your achalasia symptoms — restoring your ability to eat and drink comfortably and enhancing the quality of your life.

 Advanced Diagnostic Testing

-The diagnosis of achalasia requires special “motility testing” to see how well your esophagus is working to push food down toward your stomach.
-At NewYork-Presbyterian, our state of the art motility labs use the latest techniques to determine the exact cause of your swallowing difficulty Some of the testing we use includes:
+The diagnosis of achalasia requires specialized “motility testing” to see how well your esophagus is working to move food down toward your stomach.
+At NewYork-Presbyterian, our state-of-the-art motility labs use the latest techniques to determine the exact cause of your swallowing difficulty.
+Some of the techniques we use include:

 - Endoscopy.
 Examination of your esophagus using a flexible tube with a camera at its tip.